Exponential-User/UBTM-lightmode/README.md

 These are just Changes, There are something special like the shadows and transtions.

 - The Dark Mode mod is buggy, I'll find a fix for it soon or later.
+(Dark Mode is only for VIP members of blacktanks)

 ---